Skip to Content

 Cheapest music streaming service for students?

-For students, YouTube Music Premium is the cheapest option at £4.99 per month.
+For students, as long as you’re happy not to have the highest quality sound, Tidal is the cheapest option at £5.49 per month.

 Cheapest music streaming service for a couple?

 Most companies focus on sharing music streaming services for families.
-But for two people, take a look at a Spotify Duo account, which is slightly cheaper.
+But for two people, take a look at a Deezer Duo account, which could save between £4 and £5 per month.

 FAQs